verifa/learn/docs/tutorials/kubernetes-101/create-k3d-cluster.md

 kubectl get pods --namespace kube-system
 ```

-You should wait for all the pods in the `kube-system` namespace to be Running/Completed, in the actual hands-on there's no notion of namespaces anywhere, which means everything will be deployed into the `default` namespace.
+You should wait for all the pods in the `kube-system` namespace to be Running/Completed, in the rest of the content there's no notion of namespaces anywhere, which means everything will be deployed into the `default` namespace.
-This is a very, very, bad practice in production clusters, but it makes our lives bit easier on the command line here.
+This is a very, very, bad practice in production clusters, but it makes our lives bit easier during this tutorial.